What are other names or identifying information for mercury?

 First Aid Comments: If exposed or concerned, see a doctor for medical advice.
 Some of the first aid procedures recommended here require advanced first aid training.
 All first aid procedures should be periodically reviewed by a doctor familiar with the chemical and its conditions of use in the workplace.

-Note to Physicians: Some jurisdictions specifically regulate an ingredient of this product and require a complete medical surveillance program.
+Note to Physicians: Some jurisdictions specifically regulate mercury and require a complete medical surveillance program.
 Specific information should be sought from the appropriate government agency in your jurisdiction.

 Flammable Properties: Does not burn.